alainpreux/cn_app/README.md

 $ pip install -r requirements.txt
 ```

+Depending on your system, some python libraries depend on system-modules.
+For Debian-based distribution, make sure the following packages are installed:

+- libxml2-dev
+- libxslt-dev
+- python-libxml2
+- python-libxslt1
+- python-dev
+- zlib1g-dev

 ## Export script src/CnExport.py

 This script takes module structure as input, parses the module's markdown files `moduleX/moduletitle.md` and generates a web site export presenting course's modules in a user-friendly fashion.
 General usage is: